-When a loved one needs to go into care the family is often met with a range of offers and costs.
-These can vary between aged care providers and are broken down into three areas.
+When a loved one needs to go into care the family is often met with a range of costs.
+These can vary between aged care providers and are broken down into three broad areas.
 There are accommodation payments, living costs and additional services to be considered, and how much is paid depends on the resident’s financial circumstances.

 An accommodation payment provides for the resident’s room or bed in an aged care home.

 A person who has assessed assets and income above a certain threshold will be asked to pay a Refundable Accommodation Deposit (RAD) for their room.
 The RAD is set by the aged care provider and is listed on myagedcare.gov.au.
 The RAD varies depending on the room type, features and location.
 It is 100% refundable and guaranteed by the Commonwealth Government.